Ridicule is to deride, criticize, debase or make fun of others, or another, in overt and subtle ways, through words and innuendo.

 Ridicule is ridiculous and harmful.
 So many people today are getting caught up on the melee of antagonism, ridicule and criticism.
 Many people seek to elevate themselves by ridiculing others.
 But we need to get rid of ridicule, for it is divisive and destructive to all of us.
 To humanity.

-The moment we observe ourselves thinking ‘better than’ kind of thoughts, is an opportunity to explore what inadequacy in ourselves we’re unconsciously seeking to cover up and ameliorate by standing upon the ridicule of others.
+The moment we observe ourselves thinking ‘better than’ kinds of thoughts, is an opportunity to explore what inadequacy in ourselves we’re unconsciously seeking to cover up and ameliorate by standing upon the ridicule of others.

 “Better than” thoughts can take oh-so-many forms.